ashkan-ebadi/ashkan-ebadi.github.io/_pages/about.md

 Recent News
 ------
-#### March 2021
-* Delivered a guest lecture on _AI in Healthcare_ at École de technologie supérieure (ÉTS) - Invited by [Prof. Abdolouahed Gherbi](https://www.etsmtl.ca/en/research/professors/agherbi)
+* __March 2021__ - Delivered a guest lecture on _AI in Healthcare_ at École de technologie supérieure (ÉTS) - Invited by [Prof. Abdolouahed Gherbi](https://www.etsmtl.ca/en/research/professors/agherbi).

-#### February 2021
-* Invited to serve in the programm committe of the 2nd International Conference on Data Mining and Software Engineering (DMSE 2021)
+* __February 2021__ - Invited to serve in the programm committe of the 2nd International Conference on Data Mining and Software Engineering (DMSE 2021).

-#### January 2021
-* Served in the program committee of the 2nd International Conference on Big Data (CBDA 2021)
+* __January 2021__ - Served in the program committee of the 2nd International Conference on Big Data (CBDA 2021).

-#### December 2020
-* Received the _Value for Canada_ award from NRC-DT
+* __December 2020__ - Received the _Value for Canada_ award from NRC-DT.
-* Received the _Technology to Market_ award from NRC-DT
+* __December 2020__ - Received the _Technology to Market_ award from NRC-DT.

-#### November 2020
-* Invited to serve in the programm committee of the [34th Canadian Conference on Artificial Intelligence (CanAI-2021)](https://www.caiac.ca/en/conferences/canadianai-2021/home) - to be held virtually on May 25-28, 2021.
+* __November 2020__ - Invited to serve in the programm committee of the [34th Canadian Conference on Artificial Intelligence (CanAI-2021)](https://www.caiac.ca/en/conferences/canadianai-2021/home) - to be held virtually on May 25-28, 2021.

-#### 2019
-* Served in the programm committee of the 33th Canadian Conference on Artificial Intelligence (CanAI-2020)
+* __2019__ - Served in the programm committee of the 33th Canadian Conference on Artificial Intelligence (CanAI-2020).

-#### 2018
-* Best paper award in clinical decision support category by the International Medical Informatics Association (IMIA)
+* __2018__ - Best paper award in clinical decision support category by the International Medical Informatics Association (IMIA).